CoBrALab/RABIES/README.md

   --memory_request MEMORY_REQUEST
-                        Option for job submission specifying requested memory per pairwise registration. (default: 8gb) --template_reg_script TEMPLATE_REG_SCRIPT
+                        Option for job submission specifying requested memory per pairwise registration. (default: 8gb)
-                        Registration script that will be used for registration of the generated template to the provided atlas for masking and labeling.
-Can choose a predefined registration script among Rigid,Affine,SyN or
-                        light_SyN, or provide a custom script. (default: light_SyN)

-Options for the generation of EPI reference volume.:
-  --detect_dummy        Detect and remove dummy volumes, and generate a
-                        reference EPI based on these volumes if detected.
-                        (default: False)

 Specify Slice Timing Correction info that is fed to AFNI 3dTshift
     (https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTshift.html).
 The STC is applied in the